1. Understand what a social enterprise is.

 Social enterprises are set up with clear social goals.
 While creating social impact, social enterprises seek to achieve financial sustainability through the trading of goods and services.
 They are businesses that put their values at the heart of what they do.
 They focus on people as well as profit, and exist with a dual purpose; to benefit society or the environment as well as making money.

-Put simply, there are three ingredients to a social enterprise:
+Put simply, there are three ingredients to a social enterprise that you need to establish:

 A social mission